-In July 2011, a Request for Proposals was released which will be awarding approximately $8.3 million to not-for-profits, units of local government and local social service districts.
+In July 2014, a Request for Proposals (RFP) was released which awarded approximately $15.3 million annually to not-for-profits, units of local government and local social service districts.
 Contracts began October 1, 2014 and will end on September 30, 2019.
 Seventy-two (72) contracts resulted from the RFP.

-New York State Supportive Housing Program (NYSSHP) - State and TANF Funds
+New York State Supportive Housing Program (NYSSHP) – State, MRT and TANF Funds

-NYSSHP consolidates the Single Room Occupancy Support Services Program (SRO) and the Supported Housing for Families and Young Adults (SHFYA) into one unified program NYSSHP is designed to provide supportive services to eligible residents of supported housing in order to assist them in achieving as self-sufficient a life as possible.
+NYSSHP consolidated the Single Room Occupancy Support Services Program (SRO) and the Supported Housing for Families and Young Adults (SHFYA) into one unified program.
+NYSSHP is designed to provide supportive services to eligible residents of supported housing in order to assist them in achieving as self-sufficient a life as possible.
 Eligible populations include single adults, young adults (18-25) and families that are in need of supportive services.
 The service provision for all populations should be designed to assist residents in remaining stably housed so that they do not enter or re-enter the homeless services system.
 The SFY 2014 appropriation was approximately $26M, providing support to 140 contracts.
 A new RFP is anticipated to be released in May 2016.